u20n/u20n.github.io/_gen/items/grav.md

 In the pursuit of a $\underline{\text{workable}}$ platform to simulate an approximate universe, obviously a very large endeavor, I seek to understand and condense the interactions between bodies in space, and formulate it to a set of functions and variables to represent any encounter between two bodies in space.
 Actually *accurately* simulating the entire universe is a foolish task.
 This is mainly presented as a thought exercise.

+#### Section List
+- degredation of accuracy and acceptable degrees
+	- interactions of the 3D
+	- physical interactions between bodies
+	- acceptable degrees of error
+- time as an influence
+	- time as a meter
+	- 4d in its interactions with the aforementioned 3d system
+### Sections

 **degredation of accuracy and acceptable degrees**

 All bodies of some mass have impact on the movements of the others.
 While discounting this below a certain threshold might serve to reduce the overall complexity of the calculus; ex. $$F_x : \{x \nless \lfloor z - t\rfloor \}$$